Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Definition: For the purposes of this policy, “impaired” shall mean under the adverse influence of alcohol or any narcotic or drug; or, mentally unable to reason, communicate or perform medical services in a safe, professionally acceptable manner or carry out any duties, assignments, or requirements of the medical education program and curriculum.

-Resources: There are several resources that KHSC-KansasCOM endorses and refers students to in situations where impairment is an issue.
+Resources: There are several resources that KHSU-KansasCOM endorses and refers students to in situations where impairment is an issue.

 Kansas Medical Society- Professionals’ Health Program